goldbergyoni/javascript-testing-best-practices/readme-es.md

 <br/>

-### :clap: Doing It Right Example: A human-readable expectation that could be understood easily, maybe even by QA or technical PM
+### :clap: Ejemplo de cómo hacerlo correctamente: A human-readable expectation that could be understood easily, maybe even by QA or technical PM

 ```javascript
 it("When no product name, it throws error 400", async () => {